 James Walters is a technologist with over 20 years’ experience.
-James is currently the Information System Security Engineer and Security Architect for Chesterfield County IT.
+James is currently the Chief Information Systems Officer (CISO) for Chesterfield County IT.
 Previous to this role James worked at Northrop Grumman Corporation as an Enterprise Services Operation Manager supporting managed IT services for the Virginia Information Technologies Agency and the Virginia executive branch agencies.

 James is well-versed in cybersecurity, networking, systems administration and field services operations.
 He has held increasingly higher information technology roles in support of commercial, state and local government customers.